 - Network -> SSD

-6 How to Manage Device Security on Surface Pro 3 UEFI Settings?
+6 How to Manage Device Security on Surface Pro 3 BIOS Settings?

 Surface Pro 3 allows you to disable some of your surface device components and features to meet your specific Security requirements.
 You can enable or disable those security options by:

-- In the UEFI settings menu, choose Advanced Device Security and you will see the following options:
+- In the BIOS settings menu, choose Advanced Device Security and you will see the following options:

-- In my Surface Pro 3 with UEFI Version 2.16.1243, there are the following advanced security options:
+- In my Surface Pro 3 with firmware version 2.16.1243, there are the following advanced security options:

 - Side USB – enable/disable the ability to boot from a USB device.
 However, the side USB port remains enabled in Windows.